 Kepier Homes first venture is to extend DASH’s headquarters at Hudson House to create self-contained flats for affordable rent.
 DASH has been based at Hudson House, formerly the Lord Gort pub, in Gilesgate, Durham City, since 2017.
 Part of the existing building will also be converted and work starts on site in November.

 DASH have successfully applied to Durham County Council for Commuted Sums funding and have also secured Homes England funding to support the conversion of the first floor and part of the ground floor to provide 4no.
 1 bed. self-contained flats which will be let at affordable rent.

-Les Punton (pictured below), former Chair of DASH’s trustees, said: “We are very excited to be launching Kepier Homes.
+Gary Eaborn (pictured below), Chair of DASH’s trustees, said: “We are very excited to be launching Kepier Homes.
 We know from our work supporting people at risk of homelessness that there is also a great need for more affordable housing in our local communities.